William-Yeh/docker-ansible/README.md

 - OS: Debian (jessie, wheezy), Ubuntu (xenial, trusty, precise), CentOS (7, 6), Alpine (3).

-- Ansible: four variants -
+- Ansible: four versions -

   1. provides the most recent *stable* version of Ansible; suitable for most people.
-  2. this variant is designed for building *minimal* images out of playbooks; i.e., the Ansible body will be removed when mission completed.
+  2. same as stable version, but is designed for building *minimal* images out of playbooks; i.e., the Ansible body will be removed when mission completed.
   3. provides the old 1.9 version of Ansible.
-  4. provides the *experimental* version of Ansible.
+  4. provides the *experimental* version of Ansible; i.e., the master branch of git.

+Each version is further divided into two variants:

+- Normal variant: intended to be used as Ansible *control machines*, or in cases that is unsuitable in the onbuild variants.
+- Onbuild variant: intended to be used to build Docker images.

 ## Images and tags

 ### Stable version (installed from official PyPI repo):

-- Normal series:
+- Normal variants:

   - `williamyeh/ansible:debian8`
   - `williamyeh/ansible:debian7`